-This course provides an introductory overview of how political scientists study the institutions of Canada.
-Rather than focusing solely on the nuts and bolts of how particular institutions work, students will instead encounter and grapple with the main theoretical and methodological approaches used in the literature to analyze Canadian institutions.
-Each week, the instructor and students will focus on a particular approach and discuss its analytical utility by assessing its underlying assumptions and its empirical applications to a variety of institutions.
-No prior knowledge of Canadian politics is needed, although having such knowledge would be an asset.
+This course provides an introductory overview of how political scientists study the politics of Canada.
+Rather than focusing solely on the nuts and bolts of particular institutions, actors, histories, or events, students will instead encounter and grapple with the main theoretical and methodological approaches used in the literature to analyze Canadian politics.
+Each week, the instructor and students will focus on a particular approach and discuss its analytical utility by assessing its underlying assumptions and its empirical applications to a variety of political phenomena and trends.
+No prior knowledge of Canadian politics is necessary, although having such knowledge would be an asset.

-Student Learning Outcomes
+Student Learning Objectives